 Coaching is one of the most powerful tools managers have at their disposal.
-Although, with so many coaching models, it’s can be hard to determine which one is right for your team.
+Although, with so many coaching models, it can take time to determine which is right for your team.
 For this reason, we’ve outlined 7 of the most popular coaching models below.
-Read on to discover which one is most effective for your goals, team and process today!
+Read on to discover which one is most effective for your goals, team, and process today!

 - 4 Effective Exercises For Using Role-Playing As A Sales Training Tool